How Your Small Backyard Deck Could Feel This Peaceful

 Layered Lighting Approach

-Just like interior spaces, outdoor areas benefit from multiple types of lighting working together to create ambiance.
+Just like interior spaces, small backyard decks benefit from multiple types of lighting working together to create ambiance.
+Layering prevents harsh shadows and flat lighting that undermines peaceful atmospheres.

 Layered Lighting Approach- small backyard

-Lighting Formula: Combine ambient lighting (overall illumination), task lighting (for specific activities), and accent lighting (for visual interest) to create the perfect peaceful atmosphere.
+Lighting Formula: Combine ambient lighting (overall illumination), task lighting (for specific activities), and accent lighting (for visual interest) to create the perfect peaceful atmosphere on your small backyard deck.
+Aim for warm color temperatures (2700-3000K) that promote relaxation.

 Ambient Lighting Options